-If you’re in the market for fast-growing shade trees, then you’ve come to the right place.
-Find out all you need to know about fast-growing shade trees before making that final decision.
-Knowledge beforehand prevents regrets later.
+Fast growing shade trees can help your home.
+If you’re in the market for fast growing shade trees, you’ve come to the right place.
+Find out what you need to know about fast growing shade trees before buying one.

-Unlike house plants, shade trees are meant to go outdoors.
-If you’re looking for the best house plants instead of fast-growing shade trees, then check out this article on plants for indoors.
+If you’re looking for the best house plants instead, check out this article on plants for indoors.
 If you still want shade trees, then read on.

 What Are Shade Trees?

-Shade trees are recognized by their cloud-like crown, on most occasions, though some shade trees can be shaped differently.
+Shade trees have a cloud-like crown, though some have different shapes.
 What matters is that they offer some sort of shade for people or animals to stand under.

-Choosing a tree can be difficult.
-But all it takes is a little knowledge of what you want and how to get it to ease your mind, letting you know you’re making the right decision.
-Before learning about the different types of trees, consider these things.
+Choosing a tree is not easy.
+All it requires is a little knowledge of what you want, and then letting you know you’re making the right decision.
+Before learning about the different types of trees, consider a few things:

 Seed Vs. Sapling

-Of course, growing a tree from a seed is going to take longer than growing one from a sapling.
+Growing a tree from a seed will take longer than growing one from a sapling.
 You also need to know a lot more about trees in order to grow one from a seed.
-Most trees take months, or even years, to reach sapling height.
+Most trees take months, or years, to reach sapling height.

-A tree is considered a sapling when it is 3ft tall.
+A tree is a sapling when it is three feet tall.
 Shorter than that and it’s a seedling or sprout.
 You can buy a tree at any stage, but if you want it to be a guarantee that it will be healthy, get a sapling.
 The hard work is already done.

 Speed Of Growth

 Consider what you’re looking for in a fast-growing tree.
 Do you want something that will reach an adult height in a year or are you willing to wait five or ten years?
-When it comes to trees, “fast-growing” can be an ambiguous term.
+When it comes to trees, “fast-growing” can confuse you.

 Find out how long you’re willing to wait before looking at trees.
-Then, you can automatically cancel out any tree that isn’t within your growth speed range.
-Anything that helps the decision process is a good thing.
+Then, you can cancel any tree that isn’t within your growth speed range.

 Height Of Tree

-The height of the tree you want is important.
+The height of the tree is important.
 Some trees never grow past a few feet while others never stop growing even if they reach 400ft tall, as the Hyperion tree can.
-So get an approximate height decided.

 If you have a small yard, you will want a smaller tree.
-But if you live on a farm, you may want large trees that will give your family hundreds of years with it.
-Think about these things before moving on.
+But if you live on a farm, you may want large trees that will give your family shade for decades to come.

 Research the tree you want before you decide on it.
 If it won’t survive in your area, find the trees that can thrive in your climate and pick one of those that are fast-growing shade trees.

-Lastly, consider what vibe you want your tree to give off.
-The wrong tree can unintentionally change the entire feel of your yard.
+Consider what vibe you want your tree to give off.
+The wrong tree can change the feel of your yard.
 The right one can create an aura that reaches the interior of your home.

-If you want a fast-growing shade tree, then you probably want to look at the fastest-growing shade trees.
-These trees grow faster than any other trees like them.
+If you want a fast growing shade tree, then look at the following options.
+The trees grow faster than any other trees like them.
 They offer shade too, so you won’t be missing out.

-Poplar trees are one of the most popular fast-growing trees often bought for that purpose.
-They are often grown in rows and in driveways to create a tunnel.
+From the family of deciduous shade trees, poplar trees are fast growing shade trees, and often bought for this purpose.
+They are grown in rows and along driveways to create a tunnel.
+The poplar tree is one of the best fast growing shade trees.
 Keep in mind, though, that there are over 30 species of poplar trees.

-A poetical and fantastical tree, the weeping willow is an inspiration to artists everywhere.
+An artful tree, the weeping willow is also an inspiration.
+The tree is one of the best trees to plant for shade.
 They have long strands of branches that droop drown, which is where the tree gets its name as the tree appears to be weeping.

 Aspens are tall, thin trees that offer a medium amount of shade.
 Much of the year, the quaking aspen is a bright yellow color.
-The quaking aspen doesn’t live very long for a tree, but it offers a lot of life while it is living.
+The quaking aspen doesn’t live very long for a tree.

 October Glory Red Maple